uppsala-makerspace/laser_cutter_guide/docs/lessons/5_your_first_cut_as_controller.md

 On your own, do [all the steps](../steps/) until (i.e. without) 'Start laser':

-- For material, use a match
+- For material, use any material that is fast to cut
 - For the design, use a very small circle
-- The laser is set up to cut the head of the match, using the settings in this guide
+- The laser is set up to cut the material, using the settings in this guide
-- Test that the head of the match will indeed be hit by the laser, using the 'Frame' functionality
+- Test that the material will indeed be hit by the laser, using the 'Frame' functionality

 Find a controller to be responsible for starting the laser.
-You will be responsible for extinguishing the fire!

 ## Exercise 1: dry run

 The first exercise is a dry run of what needs to be done:

+- Do the safety procedure as usual
 - The operator says: 'laser started'
-- The operator says: 'fire'
+- The operator says: 'all is well'
-- The operator opens the enclosure
+- The operator says: 'laser done'
-- You pretend to extinguish the fire

 ## Exercise 2: demonstration by operator